sbaiahmed1/react-native-biometrics/BIOMETRIC_CHANGE_DETECTION.md

   // Update UI based on result
 }, 5000);

-// New approach - event-driven
+// New approach - lifecycle-based detection
 subscribeToBiometricChanges((event) => {
   // Update UI based on event
+  // Automatically checked when app resumes
 });
+startBiometricChangeDetection();
 ```

-This provides better performance, battery life, and user experience.
+This provides better performance, battery life, and user experience by checking only when the app comes to the foreground.

 ## Technical Implementation